giorgikenchxa0/firstrepo/README.md

 # firstrepo
+project name is First Repo

+my name is Giorgi Kenchkhadze

-This is my firs project
+This is my first project

+This project is